 As with drinks of this style, mixing a blend of rums for the base is the way to go.
-At Chica bartenders use Don Q Cristal and Plantation dark rum, two high quality but very affordable rums.
-If you’ve got something else on hand, feel free to use it, but stick with one clear rum and one darker, aged rum.
+At Chica bartenders use Don Q Cristal and Plantation dark rum, two high-quality but very affordable rums.
+If you’ve got other rums on hand, feel free to use them, but stick with one clear rum and one darker, aged rum.
 Be sure to not go too dark—you’ll want to avoid a blackstrap, for instance.

-One small change leads to a big flavor difference: rather than using pineapple juice from a can or squeezed from a fresh pineapple, the Happy Pill calls for roasted pineapple juice.
+One small change leads to a big flavor difference.
+Rather than using pineapple juice from a can or squeezed from a fresh pineapple, the Happy Pill calls for roasted pineapple juice.
 The process is fairly simple, as you can easily grill some pineapple slices in a pan and then squeeze and strain them.
-However, it greatly increases the depth of flavor by caramelizing some of the sugars and adding a bit of char.
+However, the process greatly increases the depth of flavor by caramelizing some of the sugars and adding a bit of char.

 The rest of the drink is pretty similar to the Painkiller, calling for orange and lime juices, though there’s less orange here than normal.
-And, like its predecessors, it gets shaken and poured over pebbly crushed ice for a tall, refreshing drink that can last for a good while as you relax by the beach or pool.
+And, like its predecessors, the drink gets shaken and poured over pebbly crushed ice for a tall, refreshing cocktail that can last for a good while as you relax by the beach or pool.

 - 1 ounce Don Q Cristal rum